hwdsl2/docker-ai-stack/README.md

 - 📬 [Subscribe for project updates](https://selfhostedstack.beehiiv.com/subscribe?utm_campaign=ai) (1–2 emails/month) — get free AI and VPN deployment guides (PDF)
 - 💬 Join the [r/selfhostedstack](https://www.reddit.com/r/selfhostedstack/) community for discussions and showcases
-- ⭐ Star the repository if Docker AI Stack is useful to you
+- ⭐ Star the repository if you find it useful — it helps others discover it

 Docker AI Stack is maintained by the author of [Setup IPsec VPN](https://github.com/hwdsl2/setup-ipsec-vpn) (27k+ stars).